Cat & Dog Teeth Cleaning

 To keep your pet's teeth and gums in the best condition, they should have an at-home dental care routine that supplements their periodic cleanings at our hospital.
 Ideally, this should include brushing their teeth daily and giving them dental chews and/or treats.
 We also recommend a tartar control diet to reduce plaque buildup.
 If your pet does not take to having their teeth brushed, there are always other options you can try.

 Do you need help with your pet dental care regimen?
-Need to schedule an oral exam and cleaning?
+Need to schedule an oral exam and cat or dog teeth cleaning?
 Call us at (847) 270-0880 to speak with one of our team members!